Stability of fixed points in Poisson geometry and higher Lie theory: Higher order fixed points of Lie ( -)algebroids

 \subsection{Examples}

-In this section we compute the various cohomologies we encountered in some explicit examples. \begin{exmp} Let $M= \mb R^2$.
+In this section we compute the various cohomologies we encountered in some explicit examples. \begin{exmp}[\nrt{Action of $\mf {gl}_2$ on the plane}] Let $M= \mb R^2$.
 Consider the Lie algebroid

 associated to the standard action on $M$.
-The origin $p$ is a fixed point of order 1 of the Lie algebroid with singular foliation, and we will show that it is stable for nearby Lie algebroid structures using theorem \ref{thm:liealgd1}.
+The origin $p$ is a fixed point of order 1 of the Lie algebroid\nrt{,} and we will show that it is stable for nearby Lie algebroid structures using Theorem \ref{thm:liealgd1}.
 The relevant cohomology in this case is given by

 This cohomology vanishes as for any $\alpha:\mf {gl}_2 \to T_pM$, the cocycle condition reads